 Financial reporting provides information for corporate leadership.
 Members of the accounting profession with financial reporting skills and knowledge provide business advice to board directors, analysts, shareholders, creditors, colleagues and other stakeholders.
 Members of the accounting profession who provide assurance services for financial reports also require a good understanding of the IFRSs.
 Directors are also required to declare that the financial statements are fairly stated.
 These examples underscore the importance of the skills taught in this segment.
 In addition to the completion of this segment, CPA Australia encourages continuous professional learning to further develop in financial reporting, which is constantly evolving.

 CPA Program.
 The boundaries of the syllabus do not restrict the knowledge expected in a professional environment, hence candidates and members of the profession are strongly encouraged to learn beyond the syllabus.
 Financial reporting is a significant part of an entity’s governance and accountability process.
 This segment builds on the themes contained in the segment, Ethics and Governance.
 Compliance with the IFRSs results in the presentation of fairly stated financial statements except in rare circumstances.
 This compliance outcome is also the aim of audit and assurance services.
-The assurance knowledge and audit skills are taught in the segment, Advanced Audit and Assurance.
-While taxation is covered in the segment, Advanced Taxation, and is by and large distinct from financial reporting, the accounting for tax is recognised as material information and therefore included in this segment.
+The assurance knowledge and audit skills are taught in the subject, Advanced Audit and Assurance.
+While taxation is covered in the segment, Advanced Taxation, and is by and large distinct from financial reporting, the accounting for tax is recognised as material information and therefore included in this subject.
 Financial reporting provides information about the business operations and the financial results.
 As a result, there is a relevant topical link with the segment, Contemporary Business Issues.

 The primary aim of Financial Reporting is to provide you with globally transferable skills to prepare a set of general purpose financial statements in different jurisdictions.
-The segment encourages high quality financial reporting and the practice of strong ethical values in the accounting profession.
+The subject encourages high quality financial reporting and the practice of strong ethical values in the accounting profession.

 The secondary aim is to provide: